 N-Judah Muni Metro

-If you don’t want to walk, get onto the 44-O’Shaughnessy bus at 9th and Irving and get down at the Cal Academy stop on Music Concourse Drive.
+If you don’t want to walk, get onto the 44-O’Shaughnessy bus outside 9th Avenue and Irving St Station and get down at the Cal Academy stop on Music Concourse Drive.

-When Southbound, this bus stops at the Music Concourse on Tea Garden Drive (across from the Cal Academy).
+When Southbound, 44-O’Shaughnessy bus stops at the Music Concourse on Tea Garden Drive (across Cal Academy).

-When Northbound, this bus stops in front of the Academy on Music Concourse Drive.
+When Northbound, it stops in front of the Academy of Music Concourse Drive.

-In five minutes, you can walk through the park and reach the Science Museum.
+You can walk through the park in five minutes and reach the Science Museum.

-It is an underground parking facility a few steps away from the Academy’s main entrance.
+It is an underground parking facility a few steps from the Academy’s main entrance.

 The Garage remains open from 7 am to 7 pm from Fridays to Wednesdays.

-On Thursdays, it stays open longer – from 7 am to 11 pm.
+On Thursdays, it stays open from 7 am to 11 pm.

 The parking charges are $5/hour on weekdays and $6/hour on weekends.